 How do online payments work?

-Businesses that just need an ecommerce site with a basic checkout form to collect credit card information can get up and running quickly with a hosted solution where the payment company takes care of the security concerns.
+Businesses that just need an ecommerce site with a basic checkout form to collect credit card information can get up and running quickly with a hosted solution where the payment gateway takes care of the security concerns.
 Those that need to build out a unique system with more control over the payment data can work with an integration specialist to connect directly to a payment API.
 Whatever your business’s needs are, rest assured that there are plenty of payment products available to help.

 Taking Credit Card Payments from a Custom Website